airvzxf/programming-ground-up-and-under-hood/src/programming-from-the-ground-up/002-Book.md

 sure that all of them eventually lead to the loop ending.
 In our case, we have the following possibilities:

--   We will reach the end of the heap
+-   We will reach the end of the heap.

--   We will find a memory region that\'s available and large enough
+-   We will find a memory region that\'s available and large enough.

--   We will go to the next location
+-   We will go to the next location.

 The first two items are conditions that will cause the loop to end.
 The third one will keep it going.
 However, even if we never find an open